 Stress – chronic stress increases demand for steroid hormones and the synthesis of cholesterol by the liver increases to meet demand resulting in raised cholesterol levels in the blood.
 So stress reduction and management are important to address as well.

-If you have any questions regarding the topics that have been raised, or any other health matters please do contact me (Amanda) by phone or email at any time.
+If you have any questions regarding the topics that have been raised, or any other health matters please do contact me (Clare) by phone or email at any time.

 firstname.lastname@example.org, 01684 310099